thumbliner/thumbliner/study.md

 ---

 > “We read for the enjoyment of it.
-I mean it’s been enormously beneficial to us but the reason we read is that it’s fun and you know it's still fun.”
+I mean it’s been enormously beneficial to us but the reason we read is that it’s fun and you know it's still fun.”<br>
 > — Warren Buffett

 ---